Are Sideswipe Collisions the Most Damaging?

 - Other Types of Collisions: Head-on and rear-end collisions usually result in more extensive damage to the front and rear of vehicles, respectively.
 The repair costs can be higher due to the involvement of components like the engine or trunk.

-Causes of Sideswipe Collisions
+Common Causes of Sideswipe Accidents

 Injuries Resulting from Sideswipe Collisions